heshida01/FMRMR2.0/README.md

   If the installation of a Windows user's mine package fails, download the corresponding version of the WHL file from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/) to install it.

  #### 2. usage
- when paramete "type" uses iFeature.py and takes the value of[iFeature](https://github.com/Superzchen/iFeature) and [pse-in-one2.0](https://github.com/banshanren/Pse-in-One-2.0) authors.
+ when paramete "type" uses iFeature.py and takes the value of [iFeature](https://github.com/Superzchen/iFeature) and [pse-in-one2.0](https://github.com/banshanren/Pse-in-One-2.0) authors.
 The parameter name of this program is basically the same as the name of the original program.
 #### iFeature
 |parameters|values|
 |:-|:-|